-- 3C (first step after intervention) shows 5+clubs - 3D shows 5+diamonds - 3H shows the flattest of the three-suiters short in the other major, 1444 or 4144. - 3S shows 4045 or 0445 etc.
+- 3C (first step after intervention) shows 5+clubs - 3D shows 5+diamonds - 3H shows the first of the three-suiters short in the other major, 1444 or 4144. - 3S shows 4045 or 0445 etc.

-3.11 After 2NT and 3C, and the cue-bid.
+After 2NT and 3C, and the cue-bid.

-These opening bids cover all the 10-14 point, 5+5+ shapes except both minors.
-It follows that a minimum 1H/S opener will not contain 5+cards in another suit.
+These bids cover all the 5+5+ shapes except both minors.
+It follows that when 1H/S opener shows a minimum hand, he will not hold 5+cards in another suit.

-The cheapest reply is relay, other replies are correctable.
+The cheapest reply is relay, strong and forcing, other replies are correctable.
 When opener has one major to show, he bids it.
-With two, after a 2NT opening, he bids 3D over the 3C relay.
+With two, after a 2NT opening, he bids 3D over 3C.
 These bids have the same meaning when used as jump overcalls.
 When one of the possible suits is overcalled, they show specific two-suiters.
-The cuebid overcall of a major shows the minor two-suiter, 2NT is relay.
+The cuebid overcall of a major shows the minor two-suiter.
+2NT is relay.

-4.0 Finding the residual shape, and thus the full shape, after a particular hand type has been shown.
+Finding the residual shape, and thus the full shape, after a particular hand type has been shown.

-4.1 Partner shows a balanced hand.
+Partner shows a balanced hand.